felixnorden/moppepojkar/documentation/git-workflow.md

 1. When you have sign off from Dev, merge this PR
 1. This will kickoff the master build, which can be monitored in CI.
 1. From here, follow appropriate steps to complete the release.

+### The seven rules of a great Git commit message

+1. Separate subject from body with a blank line
+1. Limit the subject line to 50 characters
+1. Capitalize the subject line
+1. Do not end the subject line with a period
+1. Use the imperative mood in the subject line
+1. Wrap the body at 72 characters
+1. Use the body to explain what and why vs. how

 ### References